Visitor's Guide to Cavendish, Vermont

 Starting in July and running through August, various musical groups entertain on Wednesdays at 6:30 pm on the Proctorsville Green.
 Bring a picnic and a blanket or chair and enjoy this free event.

-The Saturday after Thanksgiving, community organizations and the churches have a holiday fair at the Cavendish Town Elementary School located on Route 131 in the village of Proctorsville.
+The first Saturday in December, community organizations and the churches have a holiday fair at the Proctorsville Fire Hall located on Route 131 in the village of Proctorsville.